 ¥720 adult (single visit)

 Odori Park is 1 minute walk from Odori Station or a 12 minute walk from Sapporo Station

 2. Escape the city life in Furano and Biei

 Furano and Biei are the towns located in the center of Hokkaido.
 These towns are two of the most famous and popular tourist destinations in Hokkaido with breathtaking picturesque landscapes.
 If you’re visiting sometime around April to October, head over to the hills of Shikisai-no-oka and expect to see hectares of multi-coloured flowers or the lavender fields at Farm Tomita in Furano.
 You can explore the hills of Shikisai-no-oka with a golf buggy and also feed the alpacas that are living at the farm.
 During the winter season, the farm turns into a snowland where visitors can ride a snowmobile.

-In Biei, outside the hot spring resort of Shirogane Onsen, there is the man-made pond with natural bright blue color called Aoiike or blue pond.
-The pond has became a popular tourist spot in recent years, displaying various shades of blue depending on the season and the weather.
+In Biei, outside the hot spring resort of Shirogane Onsen, there is a man-made pond with a natural bright blue color called Aoiike or blue pond.
+The pond has become a popular tourist spot in recent years, displaying various shades of blue depending on the season and the weather.

 The Furano Ropeway, one of the resort’s gondolas offering panoramic views over the valley, is open all year round.
 In summer and autumn you can enjoy the beautiful colours of the forest and the mountain, while accessing one of the well kept hiking trails!

 How to go to Furano and Biei